igorsas/IgorSasClient/README.md

 # IgorSasClient
-For using soap client run in terminal command: "mvn generate-sources"
+For running tests write in terminal "mvn test"